Information technology tools and resources at the UW

 - April 2017 – Duo introduced as the new solution for 2FA; replaces Entrust.

 What is authentication?

 Authentication is a process by which a person or computer proves they are who they claim to be.
 An example is a person signing in to a web site by providing their UW NetID and password.

 What is two-factor authentication?

-Normally, you verify your identity with a single factor, a password, which is something you know.
-Verifying your identity using a second factor like a smartphone or security token, which is something you have, prevents anyone but you from signing in, even if they know your password.
+Two-factor authentication (2FA) adds a second layer of security when signing in.
+Normally, you verify your identity with a single factor, such as a password, which is something you know.
+Verifying your identity using a second factor, like a smartphone or hardware token, which is something you have, prevents others from signing in as you, even if they know your password.